We are proud of the contribution that students from Malaysia provide at UEA.

 To put it simply, I thoroughly enjoyed my experience here and dread the day when I have to leave.

 I had a wonderful time studying in UEA, learning from some of the top speakers and researchers in the field.
 What I liked most was the enthusiasm of the professors and their passion in the subject field, and how their shared their knowledge and insights with us in lectures.
 The professors prepared and provided me with helpful study materials, and not forgetting, the excellent learning facilities at the School of Computing Sciences.

 I chose to study at UEA to widen my employment opportunities, gain knowledge in my field of interest as well as to experience the thick and thin of living in a foreign country.
 After all, Norwich is one of the most vibrant and attractive cities here in the UK.

 Our regional office based in Kuala Lumpur, Malaysia is conveniently located to offer support to potential students, partners and alumni across South East Asia.
 If you are local, feel free to arrange an appointment to meet with us.
 If you are unable to visit in person, please do not hesitate to contact us should you have any questions.

 Regional Manager - South East Asia

 Carolyn has been working in Education for more than 10 years and has gained an excellent understanding of the industry in Australia, New Zealand, the UK, Malaysia and Singapore.
 She has experience recruiting in Asia.
+And has also experience of heading the admission, marketing & recruitment with a Russell Group University base in Malaysia.
 Having joined UEA in August 2016, Carolyn is excited about this next part of her journey!